softlayer/githubio_source/content/reference/datatypes/SoftLayer_Notification_User_Subscriber_Resource/_index.md

 </div>

 ## Description
 Retrieve identifier cross-reference information.
 SoftLayer_Notification_User_Subscriber_Resource provides the resource table id and subscriber id relation.
 The resource table id is the id of the service the subscriber receives alerts for.
-This resource table id could be the unique identifier for a Storage Evault service, Global Load Balancer or CDN service.
+This resource table id could be the unique identifier for a Storage Evault service or CDN service.